An epicurean adventure to: South Africa

 Variations

-- Peppermint Crisp tart in glasses or jars - Instead of layering it into a dish, use the same recipe for the filling and alternate with crushed biscuits into glasses or jars.
-If you're keeping it traditional, crushed Tennis biscuits will work great!
+- Peppermint Crisp tart in glasses or jars - Instead of layering it into a dish, use the same recipe for the filling and alternate with crushed biscuits and chopped peppermint crisp into glasses or jars.

 - Topping ideas other than crushed mint chocolate - A drizzle of melted chocolate, more whipped cream, sliced banana, caramel sauce, biscuit crumbs and chocolate curls.

-- Mini Peppermint Crisp tarts/cups - Using crushed biscuits combined with melted butter (use tart base measurements below), line muffin pan holes with the crumb mixture to form the 'cups'.
+- Mini Peppermint Crisp tartlets - Using crushed biscuits combined with melted butter, line a muffin pan's holes with the crumb mixture to form the 'cups'.

 Spoon the filling into the muffin holes and top with crushed mint chocolate.
 Let it set in the fridge and gently lift the tarts out just before serving.